In the unlikely event that your attendees do not see or hear you while live streaming your webinar, here are some troubleshooting tips.

 Note: These tips also apply to any issue where your microphone and/or camera are not being detected.

 Step 1: Be sure your mic and camera are properly set up on your computer.

 - Refer to your computer settings to test your microphone.

 - Take a photo or video using your computer’s native camera app or program.

 - Test them using an online testing tool such as https://www.onlinemictest.com/.

-- Click Settings on the left menu in the studio.
+- Click the settings icon on the bottom left menu of the Studio.

 - In the pop-up window, click Reset Webinar.

-- The page will briefly reload then the same settings window will appear.
-Click Enter The Studio and you will be reconnected back to the webinar.
+- The page will briefly reload, then the same settings window will appear.
+Click Enter The Studio, and you'll be reconnected to the webinar.

 Step 3: Still no audio/video?
 Be sure your browser is allowed to use your mic and camera.